Regional Institute of Science and Technology

 The Regional Institute of Science & Technology (RIST) was established in 2009 by the Erd Foundation (a charitable trust).
 It is a technical college in the north eastern region of India.
 The college and courses are recognized by the All India Council for Technical Education (AICTE) and affiliated to The North Eastern Hill University, Shillong, Meghalaya.
-The Regional Institute of Science & Technology was set up to cater to the needs for technical manpower in the north eastern region of the country.
+The RIST was created to meet the need for technical personnel in northeast India.

-The college offers four year undergraduate courses in six disciplines, viz.
-Computer Science & Engineering, Electronics and Communication Engineering, Information Technology, Electrical & Electronics Engineering, Mechanical Engineering and Civil Engineering.
+The college offers bachelor's degrees in six engineering fields: computer science, electronics and communication, information technology, electrical and electronic engineering, mechanical engineering, and civil engineering.

 Location

 The institute is located on the hills of 9th Mile, opposite the CRPF group centre, Khanapara, Ri-Bhoi district of Meghalaya.
 It is 6 km from Dispur, the capital of Assam and 85 km from Shillong, the capital of Meghalaya.

 Branches

 The college offers BTech courses in: